-Knowing how to build 301 Redirect lists is important when you are redesigning a website, its quite common to need to change page file names.
+Knowing how to build 301 Redirect lists is important when you are redesigning a website.
+It should be a fundamental consideration in any website SEO redesign because it is quite common to need to change page file names.
+Especially so if changing platforms such as in a Weebly to WordPress migration.
 That presents a potential (but easily avoided) problem from the search engines perspective.

 Not providing a site-wide 301 Redirect pathway from all old page names to all new page names means your entire old site will be de-indexed.
 That’s usually pretty catastrophic on website traffic for at least a few weeks, possibly months!

 - This terminates all rankings for affected pages